ron2015schmitt/Mathematiques-old/README.md

   - file i/o
   - debugging
   - matrix operations
-- Planned Date for full functionality: 2019 Oct 1
++ Planned Date for full functionality: 2019 Oct 1
++ Once refactoring is complete matricks will support tensors of any rank, with a single base class
-- WORK AT MY DAY JOB HAS DELAYED THE RELEASE BUT IT WILL HAPPEN!
++ WORK AT MY DAY JOB HAS DELAYED THE RELEASE BUT IT WILL HAPPEN!
 ```